Pre-Tolstojan: Geology

 Based on surface geology and albedo the sequence of creation of Mercury has been recorded and compared with that of the formation epochs of the Moon which show some similarities.
 The mapped region of Mercury shows intercrater plains, basins, smooth plains, craters and tectonic features.
 The earliest formation recorded is that of multi-ring basins (less than 500 km diameter) during the Pre-Tolstojan epoch; the morphologic features indicate domination of a single ring formation.
 The intercrater plains lie between and amidst large craters.
 Lobate scarps, seen extensively on planet Mercury, are in the form of undulating to arcuate scarps; wrinkle ridges are observed in the smooth plains materials.
 The basins of less than 500 km diameter are presumed to have disappeared during the bombardment.
-The formations in the order of their earliest occurrence, compared with lunar counterparts (indicated within brackets) are: Pre-Tolstojan period with formations of inter-crater plains, multi-ring basins and crater materials (pre-Nectarian more than 4.5 GA); Tolstojan period with Goya formations (Tolstoj Basin deposits), Plains, small Basin Plains and Crater materials (Nectarian, 4.2 to 3.8 GA); Calorian period of Caloris group (including secondaries and ridges), Caloris structured plains, Caloris smooth plains, Crater and small basin material (Imbrian, 3.87 to 3.75 GA), Mansurian with slightly degraded crater materials (Eratospheries, 3.24 to 3.11 GA); and Kulperian of bright rayed craters (Kulper is an example), and crater materials (Copernican, 2.2 to 1.25 GA).
+The formations, in the order of their earliest occurrence, are (with Lunar counterparts indicated within brackets): Pre-Tolstojan period with formations of inter-crater plains, multi-ring basins and crater materials (pre-Nectarian more than 4.5 billion years ago); Tolstojan period with Goya formations (Tolstoj Basin deposits), Plains, small Basin Plains and Crater materials (Nectarian, 4.2 to 3.8 billion years ago); Calorian period of Caloris group (including secondaries and ridges), Caloris structured plains, Caloris smooth plains, Crater and small basin material (Imbrian, 3.87 to 3.75 billion years ago), Mansurian with slightly degraded crater materials (Eratospheries, 3.24 to 3.11 billion years ago); and Kuiperian of bright rayed craters (Kuiper is an example), and crater materials (Copernican, 2.2 to 1.25 billion years ago).